fawda123/ebase-manu/cover-letter.md

 earlier versions of EBASE.
 All authors have approved the final draft.

-We greatly appreciate the opportunity to publish this work in Limnology and Oceanography Methods and are confident readers will consider it a valuable contribution.
+We greatly appreciate the opportunity to publish this work in Limnology and Oceanography: Methods and are confident readers will consider it a valuable contribution.
 Please feel free to contact us directly should additional information be needed.